 Then there’s the question of what kinds of opportunities and freedoms I would or wouldn’t have if I had stayed in Mexico.
 I think it is safe to say that in those terms I’m better off in America.
 However, I wouldn’t say it’s by that much.
 In fact, this visit opened my eyes to the fact that Mexico wasn’t the underdeveloped country I previously thought it was.
 I was actually surprised at how modern the cities were and how much flourishing is going on.

 By the way, I highly recommend visiting Monterrey — the combination of skyscrapers and mountains make for such a beautiful city.
 I definitely wouldn’t mind living there.

-Sure, there may be more poverty in Mexico, and you do have to be more vigilant of thieves, but when I look at the lives that my cousins lead, it is honestly not that bad.
+Sure, there may be more poverty in Mexico, and you do have to be more vigilant, but when I look at the lives that my cousins lead, it is honestly not that bad.
 In many cases it’s indistinguishable from life in America.
 As I got to know them, it’s clear that they have a great life ahead of them — one with plenty of opportunities, but more importantly, a great family that they love.

 Before this trip I would have said that I was better off living in the US, but after seeing my cousins, and seeing how happy they are to be surrounded by their family, I’m not so sure anymore.
 If I had to answer the question right now, I’d say that losing the relationship I had with my family was not worth it.
 And then there’s the fact that I lost the opportunity to see certain family members again before they passed away, something I deeply regret.